Eye Lid Surgery / Blepharoplasty Procedure

-Not only can excess eyelid skin be aesthetically displeasing and make it difficult to apply eye makeup, but severe eyelid sagging or ptosis can also obstruct a patient’s field of vision.
-Patients who desire an attractive and refreshed appearance can benefit from blepharoplasty, a surgical procedure that rejuvenates the eyes by removing excess eyelid skin and fat.
+Not only can excess eyelid skin be aesthetically displeasing and make it difficult to apply eye makeup; but severe eyelid sagging (or ptosis) can also obstruct a patient’s field of vision.
+Patients who desire an attractive and refreshed appearance can benefit from blepharoplasty; a facial surgical procedure that rejuvenates the eyes by removing excess eyelid skin and fat.
 Dr. Constantino Mendieta performs both upper and lower blepharoplasty to revitalize the eyelids and make the eyes appear brighter and larger.

 - Tired or puffy-looking eyes

 - Excessive eyelid skin that obscures the natural crease or lash line